XCP NFS add-on features

-In this secure environment, a root user should mount the source, destination, and catalog volume on the host machine and provide the necessary permissions for the destination and catalog volumes for a non-root user to write the data.
+In this secure environment, a root user can mount the source, destination, and catalog volume on the host machine and provide the necessary permissions for the destination and catalog volumes for a non-root user to write the data.
 This gives the non-root user the capability to perform a migration by using the XCP POSIX connector feature.

 Until now, data migration using XCP was limited to a single host with higher RAM and CPU.
 To speed up the migration, memory and cores on the single host were increased, but it could still take a significant time to copy petabytes of data.
-XCP scaled-out architecture has given you the capability to use multiple hosts to perform a data migration.
+XCP scaled-out architecture gives you the capability to use multiple hosts to perform a data migration.
 With this feature, you can use multiple Linux hosts to distribute your workload and decrease the migration time.

 You can benefit from multinode scale-out in any environment where the performance of a single system is not sufficient.
 To overcome the performance limits of a single node, you can use a single

 scan -md5) command to run workers on multiple Linux systems or Hadoop cluster nodes.
-Currently, XCP Scale-out is only supported for
+Currently, XCP scale-out is only supported for

 copy command operations.